pchmieli/casskop/website/docs/5_operations/1_cluster_operations.md

 See [ScaleUp](#scaleup) and [ScaleDown](#updatescaledown).

+### StorageUpsize

+- Scope: Only the `data` PersistentVolumeClaim can be resized
+- Direction: Storage upsize only; downsize operations are not supported
+- Storage Class: The storage class cannot be changed
+- Prerequisites: The underlying storage class must support volume expansion (allowVolumeExpansion: true)
+- Operation Mode: Live resizing without pod restarts (requires CSI driver support for online expansion)
+- Tested Platforms: Validated on Azure Kubernetes Service (AKS) and Google Kubernetes Engine (GKE)

+Execution Strategy:
+- Storage resize is performed rack by rack to maintain cluster stability
+- All pods within a single rack are resized concurrently
+- The operation proceeds to the next rack only after the current rack completes successfully

+Operation Isolation:
+- Storage upsize operations are executed independently from other cluster operations
+- During an active storage resize, no other configuration changes are applied
+- However, such changes are not reverted from CR and will be processed after the resize completes
+- Conversely, when other operations are in progress, storage resize requests are queued until completion

 ### CorrectCRDConfig

 The CRD `CassandraCluster` is used to define your cluster configuration.
 Some fields can't be updated in a kubernetes